GT Writing Task 2 (Essay Writing) Sample # 27

 Whereas, many people feel that good news should be aired on television and should be printed in the newspaper.
 Just as reading negative news sparks neurotransmitters that change our mood, so does positive news.
-A growing body of research suggests that good news encourages taking responsibility, taking action, building confidence and is the key factors for the well-being of society.
-Last but not least, news houses can shape people’s mindset.
+A growing body of research suggests that good news encourages us to take responsibility, take action, and build confidence, which are the key factors for the well-being of society.
+Last but not least, news houses can shape people’s mindsets.
 So they should drive a positive change in society.

 In fine, the news is oftentimes manipulated by the editors because of the lack of press freedom and political reasons.
 In addition, everyday people encounter myriad forms of negative news and they become used to it.
 That is why news outlets ought to publish positive news for the betterment of society as a whole.